Sir John Gladstone, 1st Baronet

 During this period, he also sat in Parliament from 1818 to 1827.
-Dying in 1851, Gladstone's involvement in slavery heavily influenced the proslavery thought of his son during his early political career.

 Early life

 Born John Gladstones on King Street in Leith north of Edinburgh, John Gladstones was the eldest son of the merchant Thomas Gladstones, and his wife, Helen Neilson.
 They lived on Coalhill, at the south end of the Shore, Leith.
 John was the second of the family's sixteen children.
 John Gladstones left school in 1777 at the age of 13, later describing his education as "a very plain one – to read English, a little Latin, writing and figures comprehending the whole."
 John was apprenticed to Alexander Ogilvy, manager of the Edinburgh Roperie and Sailcloth Company ropeworks in Leith.
 On completing his apprenticeship in 1781, he entered his father's corn and flour trading and provisioning business.

 Thomas Gladstones was aware of the limitations of Leith, especially compared with the opportunities then opening up in Glasgow and in Liverpool.
 In 1784, he sent John to the German Baltic ports to buy grain, transacting his business through an interpreter.
 In 1786, he travelled to Liverpool, Manchester and London to sell his father's corn and sulphuric acid.
 But the following year, with his father's financial support, John Gladstones was determined to move to Liverpool.
 Once he had settled in Liverpool, Gladstones dropped the final "s" from his surname (although this was not formally changed by royal licence until 1835).
 Almost immediately he went into partnership with grain merchants Edgar Corrie and Jackson Bradshaw.
 The business of Corrie, Gladstone & Bradshaw, and the wealth of its members, soon grew very large.
 John Gladstone spent a year in the United States, travelling to New York, Pennsylvania, Virginia and Maryland to purchase wheat, maize, flax-seed, hemp, tobacco, timber, leather, turpentine and tar.

 From 1835, under royal licence, he officially dropped the "s" at the end of his name.

 John Gladstone lived on Bold Street from the time he moved to Liverpool until after his first marriage in 1790 to Jane Hall, daughter of a lesser Liverpool merchant.
 John never travelled abroad again: but the new couple settled into Rodney Street.
 Jane had no children, and their marriage lasted barely six years.
 Although he was a devout Presbyterian, there was no Scottish church in Liverpool and Gladstone and the other Scots resident in Liverpool worshipped at Renshaw Street Unitarian Chapel.
 In 1792, Gladstone, William Ewart and some other Scots built a Scottish chapel on Oldham Street and the Caledonian School opposite it for the education of their children.
 Gladstone also had a new home built for himself at 62 Rodney Street, Liverpool, at the cost of £1,570 (equivalent of £229,320 in 2019).
 It was finished in September 1793.